lichengzou0509/Academic-CV/content/authors/admin/_index.md

 highlight_name: true
 ---

 Licheng Zou is now a research intern under supervision of Dr. Alex Roxin in the computational neuroscience group in Centre de Recerca Matematica, Spain.
-Before that, he onced worked in Chinese Academy of Sciences, Shanghai Jiao Tong University and University of Amsterdam.
-His research interest mainly focuses on building biologically plausible computational models to understand different brain functions.
-Currently, he is actively exploring the synaptic mechanism of long-term memory inside hippocampus and olfactory circuit.
+With a background in mathematics, he cultivated research interest in neuroscience on third year bachelor study and conducted two undergraduate internships in Shanghai and Amsterdam to gain broader insights into brain research.
+More recently, he is actively exploring the synaptic mechanism of long-term memory inside hippocampus and olfactory circuit.
 {style="text-align: justify;"}